-36This point is highlighted in [Brill and Noether 1894, pp. 320-321].
-As is made clear in this reference, starting from a general equation F(s, z) = 0 of degree n in s and then considering the intersection of the pencils (3) leads to an algebraic curve of degree greater than n and with higher singularities.
-Clebsch's approach goes the other way around: starting from a general curve of order n defined by $f(x_1, x_2, x_3) = 0$, it is possible to describe it as the intersection of two pencils of lines, the correspondence of which is defined by an adequate equation F(s, z) = 0 of degree n in s.
+The elliptic functions (p = 1) thus correspond to the general curves of the third order, to the curves of the fourth order with two double points, etc.; the first class of Abelian other way around: starting from a general curve of order n defined by $f(x_1, x_2, x_3) = 0$, it is possible to describe it as the intersection of two pencils of lines, the correspondence of which is defined by an adequate equation F(s, z) = 0 of degree n in s.

-$^{^{37}}$ At the beginning of the nineteenth century, Jean-Victor Poncelet had stated that the number of tangents that can be drawn from a point outside a given curve of order n was at most n(n-1) [Poncelet 1817/1818].
-The word "class" is due to Joseph-Diez Gergonne, who, a decade later, defined a curve to be of the mth class if m tangents can be traced through a given point, [Gergonne 1827].
+40At the beginning of the nineteenth century, Jean-Victor Poncelet had stated that the number of tangents that can be drawn from a point outside a given curve of order n is at most n(n-1) [Poncelet 1817/1818].
+A decade later, he specified that this number is actually equal to n(n-1) minus the double of the number of double points of the curve [Poncelet 1829, p.
+14].
+In the works which we just cited, Plücker corrected this formula by taking into account the possible cusps of the curve.
+The word "class," moreover, is due to Joseph-Diez Gergonne, who defined a curve to be of the mth class if m tangents can be traced through a given point, [Gergonne 1827].
 These works of Poncelet and Gergonne are linked to the duality controversy.
 See [Lorenat 2015] and the references given therein.